CodeMC/Documentation/docs/services/nexus/deploy.md

 /// tab | :simple-apachemaven: Maven
 Unlike Gradle does Maven not require any particular preparations, as the Jenkins service will automatically inject the required username and password from its global configuration to use.

-Should you not have a Build task yet in your **Build** section, follow these steps:
+Should you not have a Build task yet in your :jenkins-settings: **Build** section, follow these steps:

 1. Change **Maven Version** to that of your project's and set **Root POM** to the path to your main `pom.xml` file (Usually just `pom.xml`).
 2. In the **Goals and options** field, put `clean install deploy`.
 You may add additional tasks if needed.